Model Predictive Control for Magnetically-Actuated Cellbots: Mathematical Preliminaries

-In this work, the vector $\bm{x}$ takes values in the state and control space, while the function $f(\bm{x})$ captures the unmodeled dynamics and stochastic disturbances.
-We consider a zero-mean Gaussian process with noiseless observations, which is not restrictive in general \cite{seeger2004gaussian}.
+In this paper, the feature vector $\bm{x}$ corresponds to the state and control variables of the cellbot (described in Section \ref{sec:problem Formulation}), while the function $y(\bm{x})$ captures the unmodeled dynamics and stochastic disturbances acting on the cellbot.
+We consider a zero-mean ($m(\bm{x})=0$) GP with noiseless observations, which is not restrictive in general \cite{seeger2004gaussian}.

-The shape of the GP is completely defined by the covariance function $k(\bm{x}, \bm{x}')$, which measures the distance between two inputs from the state and control space; this is exactly the definition of a positive semi-definite kernel.
-Furthermore, we can construct a covariance matrix $K$, where each entry $k_{ij} = k(\bm{x}_i, \bm{x}_j)$ for observations with indices $i, j$.
-Finally, by construction, we can predict the probability distribution of any finite number of points $\bm{x}_*$ given finitely many noiseless observations of $\bm{f}(\bm{x})$, i.e.,
+The shape of the GP is completely defined by the covariance function $k(\bm{x}, \bm{x}')$, which measures the distance between two features.
+Furthermore, we can construct a covariance matrix $K$, where each entry $k_{ij} = k(\bm{x}_i, \bm{x}_j)$ and $i, j$ index the observations.
+Finally, by construction, we can predict the probability distribution of any finite number of disturbances $\bm{y}_*$ from predicted values of $\bm{x}_*$ given finitely many noiseless observations of $\bm{x}$ and $\bm{y}(\bm{x})$, i.e.,